hb9kns/NEMO/NEMO/static/howtos/users.md

 added.
 They might be used for announcing absence or other availability issues for the FIRST-Lab team.
 However, you cannot book or use them...

+### Deep links (bookmarks) for specific tools

+You can create/save deeplinks for specific tools (equipment) and certain views, listed on the "Tool control" menu in the "Details and History" tab.
+(To save, right click or directly copy, depending on the browser and operating system.)

 ---

 [nemorepo]: https://github.com/hb9kns/NEMO "NEMO Github repository"